julenbhy/WASM-Argument-Passing-Benchmark/README.md

 - In C: `char* func(char* json)`
 - In Rust: `pub fn func(json: serde_json::Value) -> result<serde_json::Value, anyhow::Error>`

 For reference, you can find example functions in the files `add.c` and `add.rs`, included in each version of the embedder.
-To create new functions, simply copy one of these examples, modify the code, and compile it with:
+To create new functions, simply copy one of these examples and modify the code.

+Then, just compile it with:

 ```bash
 ./build.sh func_name.c